 During my education, I fell in love with a man named Maxwell Perkins … and not just because we share a name.
 I loved everything about his work ethic and envied the relationship he had with his authors.
 Known as the first “authors’ editor,” he gave close and detailed attention to each manuscript and often acted as a coach, friend, and promoter.
 His personal approach and editing style inspired me to follow in his footsteps.

-I’ve had the honor of working as an authors’ editor for the past fifteen years, helping aspiring writers hit Amazon, USA Today, and the New York Times best-seller lists with my perfectionist nature and keen sense for marketability.
+I’ve had the honor of working as an authors’ editor for the past fifteen years, helping writers such as K. Bromberg, Jewel E. Ann, Kate McCarthy, Kennedy Ryan, L.J.
+Shen, Terri Anne Browning, and Tara Sivec hit USA Today, Wall Street Journal, Amazon, and the New York Times best-seller lists with my perfectionist nature and keen sense for marketability.

 While working with so many talented people, something Maxwell Perkins had said never left the back of my mind: “A publisher’s first allegiance is to talent.
 And if we aren’t going to publish a talent like this, it is a very serious thing.”